single-cell-data/SOMA/brainstorming.md

 Parameters:

 - uri - location at which to create the object
 - schema - an Arrow Schema defining the per-column schema.
-This schema must define all columns, including columns to be named as index columns.
+This schema must define all columns.
 All column names beginning with `soma_` are reserved.
 If the schema includes types unsupported by the SOMA implementation, an error will be raised.
 - platform_config - optional storage-engine specific configuration

 ### Operation: read()